AngleProtocol/angle-docs/concepts/hedging-agents/faq-ha.md

 ## How is the amount hedged by HAs computed?

-For a given stablecoin-collateral pair, it is the sum of the product between the amount hedged by each HA perpetual and the entry rate when this perpetual was created.
+For a given stablecoin-collateral pair, it is the sum of the product between the amount hedged by each HA perpetual and the entry rate when this perpetual was opened.
 It is expressed in stablecoin value.

 This amount is updated whenever a HA position is opened, closed, or liquidated.

 This amount should always remain inferior to the target amount HAs should hedge (as specified [above](faq-ha.md#how-is-the-collateral-to-cover-by-has-computed)).
 Above this amount hedged, HAs are no longer allowed to open perpetual positions on Angle.
-Additionally, if HAs hedge significantly more than the target hedge amount, then keepers can force cash out of some positions.
+Additionally, if HAs hedge significantly more than the target hedge amount, then keepers can force-close some positions.

 ## What is exactly implied by hedging ratio?